-This guide is to help designers and material specifiers to better understand the capabilities of zinc casting alloys for product applications.
+This guide serves to help designers and material specifiers to better understand the capabilities of zinc casting alloys for product applications.

 Zinc casting alloys are versatile engineering materials.
-No other alloy system provides the combination of strength, toughness, rigidity, bearing performance and economical castability.
+As a result, no other alloy system provides the combination of strength, toughness, rigidity, bearing performance, and economical castability.
 Listed are zinc alloy attributes which can reduce component costs.
-Improving precision quality and product performance are other zinc alloy design advantages discussed in this brochure.
+Additional zinc alloy design advantages you’ll learn about in this brochure include improving precision quality and product performance.

 to engineering plastics.

-Thin Wall Castability: High casting fluidity, regardless of casting process, allows for thinner wall sections to be cast in zinc compared to other metal.
+High casting fluidity, regardless of casting process, allows for thinner wall sections to be cast in zinc in comparison to other metal.